thomasjjbush/blink-tech-test/readme.md

 - The provided JSON is being served by `json-server`.

-- All data is stored via redux (ui binding via react-redux).
+- All data is stored via redux.
 I am sending POST/PATCH requests when a user sends/edits a message, however all actions are optimistic so the store doesn't rely on the responses.
 Have implemented **very** basic error handling, if any Request rejects I render a fatal error screen.

+- Fully Typed

 - Bundle splittng - dynamically import `messages` bundle after selecting a conversation.

 - Tried to style the UI using Blink colour pallette.
+I used `styled-components` to implement this.
+(I remembered you use postcss after doing this!
+So sorry about that)

 - Unit tests (not full coverage just wanted to demonstrate).
+Added a custom serializer to capture styles in snapshots.

 ## Getting started
 Run `yarn` to install dependancies